NilasP1/NilasP1/README.md

-Worst developer this side of the milky way.
+Worst programmer this side of the milky way.
 But i still enjoy it =)